How Florida Workers Comp Rates Are Calculated

 Operating without required coverage can result in a stop-work order from the state and fines of $1,000 per day.
 For a detailed overview of Florida workers compensation rules, exemptions, and penalties, see our workers’ compensation insurance in Florida guide.

-How to Lower Your Workers Comp Costs in Florida
+How to Lower Your Workers’ Comp Costs in Florida

 You have more control over your premium than you might think.
 Here are proven strategies Florida employers use to reduce their workers comp costs without cutting corners on coverage.

-1. Verify Your Class Codes Are Correct
+1. Make Sure Your Class Codes Are Correct

 Misclassification is the most common reason businesses overpay for workers comp.
 If your office manager is coded under a field worker classification, you are paying a higher rate than necessary.
 Request a classification audit from your broker at least once a year.

-2. Implement a Workplace Safety Program
+2. Create a Strong Workplace Safety Program

 Fewer claims mean a lower EMR, which directly reduces your premium.
 Florida insurers look favorably on documented safety programs that include regular training, written safety protocols, proper equipment, and incident reporting procedures.